-All events and speakers are assessed and approved by the Senior Management Team (SMT), who may ask to see the content of speaker's materials prior to the event, including an outline of the topics to be discussed and sight of any presentations, footage to be broadcast etc. All visiting speakers will be supervised by a member of the staff, who are expected to interject or stop an event if the feel that the speaker is promoting extremist views or inequality in any form.
+All events and speakers are assessed and approved by the Senior Leadership Team (SMT) and recorded on the Visiting Speaker Risk Assessment form, who may ask to see the content of speaker's materials prior to the event, including an outline of the topics to be discussed and sight of any presentations, footage to be broadcast etc. All visiting speakers will be supervised by a member of the staff, who are expected to interject or stop an event if they feel that the speaker is promoting extremist views or inequality in any form.

-Outside speakers who are deemed to have extremist views will not be invited into Aldro.
+Outside speakers who are deemed to have extremist views will not be invited to Aldro.
 Staff are required to book events with sufficient notice to allow SMT to undertake checks and for cancellation to take place if necessary.